Sexual Assault Confidential Resources

-Employee, students and non-students may choose to access the assistance of a Confidential Advisor.
+Employee, students and non-students who are victims of sexual assault may choose to access the assistance of a Confidential Advisor.
+Confidential Advisors can, at the victim’s request:

 The following persons have been designated as official Confidential Advisors at McNeese: